Watch the training video here!

 Lesson #3: Run the system using a single or dual evaporator

-With all the training knobs on the unit, instructors can actually isolate different meter devices and different coils.
+With all the training valves on the unit, instructors can actually isolate different metering devices and different coils.
 So, they can show students how the system can be run using the isolation valves as either a single evaporator or dual evaporator.

-Lesson #4: Use different valves to perform different functions
+Lesson #4: Use valves to demonstrate 3 different types of metering devices

-There are multiple valves on this training unit including the automatic expansion valve, thermostatic expansion valve and the capillary tube.
+There are 3 different metering devices on this training unit including the automatic expansion valve, thermostatic expansion valve and the capillary tube.
 Each of these valves simulates refrigerant flow through each metering device.
 With these valves, instructors can choose which one they want to show to the students.

 Lesson #5: Add a 4th metering device